 Mobile Websites and Mobile Apps – do I need both?

 However this doesn’t mean that everyone is accessing mobile websites – there is another choice.
-The mobile app is becoming prevalent in the market and it is very important to distinguish between mobile apps and mobile websites in order to make the correct choice for your business.
+Customised apps are continuing to be prevalent in the marketplace and it is important to distinguish between mobile apps and mobile websites in order for you to make the correct choice for your business on the internet.

 What’s the difference?

 Both work on handheld devices such as smart phones, iPads and tablets but their functions can be completely different.